Skip to main content

 "ABAWD" stands for "Able-Bodied Adults Without Dependents."
 We partner with the Oregon Employment Department (OED) to offer help for people who need to follow the ABAWD work rules.

-This program is for SNAP recipients age 18 to 64 who don't have a child under 14 on their SNAP case and don't meet an
+This program is for SNAP recipients age 18 to 64 who don't have a child under 14 on their SNAP case and don't meet an exemption.
+You can meet SNAP work requirements through this program and keep your food benefits while you look for a job.

-OED offers many different employment, training and educational services.
-As part of the ABAWD case plan, people may be connected to other partner organizations like SNAP Employment and Training (STEP) providers.
-OED also provides case management to work alongside individuals to support their needs in reaching their desired employment goals.
+• OED has many employment, training and educational services.
+As part of your case plan, you may be connected to other partners like SNAP Employment and Training (E&T) providers.

-- Training funds for education opportunities.
+• Training funds for education

 The Oregon Department of Human Services (ODHS) does not discriminate against anyone.
 This means that ODHS will help all who qualify and will not treat anyone differently.
-See the
+See the USDA nondiscrimination statement for more information.